evmos/evmos/docs/validators/setup/mempool.md

 ## Configuration

-To use the a prioritized mempool, adjust `version = "v1"` inside of the node configuration at `~/.evmosd/config/config.toml`.
+To use the a prioritized mempool, adjust `version = "v1"` in the node configuration at `~/.evmosd/config/config.toml`.
-The default value `v0` indicates the traditional FIFO mempool.
+The default value `"v0"` indicates the traditional FIFO mempool.

 See the relevant excerpt from `config.toml` here: